Frequently Asked Questions

 How far in advance should I book you?

 As with all wedding vendors, you should book as early as possible to help ensure you get your first choice secured.
 On average I tend to book about 8-10 months in advance, with some popular dates (such as Saturdays in the Spring or Fall) tending to fill up earlier.
-But even if your date is only a few months or even just a week or two away, it still doesn't hurt to inquire about my availability, as I may have an opening (so far, my record is a wedding that was booked a mere 3 days in advance)!
+But even if your date is only a few months or even just a week or two away, it still doesn't hurt to inquire about my availability, as I may have an opening (so far, my record is a wedding that was booked a mere 3 days before the event)!

 How do I go about reserving you to photograph my wedding, and what is the payment schedule?